 Tor does anonymize your Internet traffic’s origin location but it does nothing in securing your digital data on your computer.
 Security of your data on your system can only be achieved when the information is encrypted using strong cryptographic algorithms.

-LUKS or TrueCrypt can be used to encrypt your data to protect you from various threats.
+LUKS can be used to encrypt your data to protect you from various threats.
 LUKS offers a reasonably safe data protection on Linux systems while TrueCrypt also proves to be handy in protecting your data.

 6. Don’t use Tor Browser Bundle